alphatwirl/mantichora/README.md

   example, on how the main module is written.
 The restrictions are described in the Python [documentation](https://docs.python.org/3/library/multiprocessing.html#the-spawn-and-forkserver-start-methods).
-- On MacOS, in the `fork` method, errors with the message `may have been in progress in another thread when fork() was called` might occur.
+- On macOS, in the `fork` method, errors with the message `may have been in progress in another thread when fork() was called` might occur.
 This error might be resolved if the environment variable `OBJC_DISABLE_INITIALIZE_FORK_SAFETY` is set `YES` as suggested at